 The Genesis II was intended to be a more futuristic version of the original console.
 It was sleeker, less colourful, moodier, and cooler in every possible way.
 The knobs were ditched in favour of easy-press buttons too.

 Used Mark II consoles tend to cost less than the original as there are more out there on the internet.
-Still, I recently saw a used boxed bundle sell for $1,375, so it might be time to get into the attic for a rummage around!
+Still, I recently saw a used boxed bundle sell for $659, so it might be time to get into the attic for a rummage around!
+This did include the Sega CD addon though so keep that in mind.

 Unfortunately, we couldn’t find any sealed copies on second hand sites.
 I guess people were so excited about it that they just completely forgot to keep the wrapping intact!